Therapy to Reconnect with Yourself

 • Chronic shame, guilt, or fragile self-esteem

-Therapy is not about lowering standards—it’s about increasing flexibility so you can perform sustainably.
-We will:
+Therapy is not about lowering standards; it’s about increasing flexibility so you can perform sustainably rather than at the cost of your well-being.
+Together, we will:

-• Trace the roots of your perfectionism to understand how and why it protected you.
+• Trace the roots of your perfectionism to understand how and why it once protected you

-• Address the inner critic with evidence-based techniques like Cognitive Behavioral Therapy (CBT) and Acceptance and Commitment Therapy (ACT)
+• Address the inner critic using evidence-based approaches such as Cognitive Behavioral Therapy (CBT) and Acceptance and Commitment Therapy (ACT)

 • Practice “good enough” experiments and values-driven action (ACT)